tianyuduan/iLearn/CSconcepts/OOP.md

 const circle2 = createCircle(1);
 ```

-Constructor Method (require new keyword to invoke it)
+nbsp; Constructor Method (require new keyword to invoke it)
 ```
 function Circle(radius) {
     //reference to object executing this code